 In opposition to other philosophies, modern materialism embraces the more recent advances of natural science.

-According to which too has its history in time, the celestial bodies, like organic species with which they become peopled under favourable conditions, coming into being and passing away, and recurrent cycles.
+According to which too has its history in time, the celestial bodies, like organic species, become peopled under favourable conditions, coming into being and passing away, and recurrent cycles.

 The crisis also implies an attempt to change the world by acting upon its objects in such a manner as to deviate them from admitted physical properties and accepted roles.
-The relationship between person and object, within the framework of the crisis moulds and, shapes a person’s conscience.
+Within the framework of the crisis moulds, the relationship between person and object shapes a person’s conscience.

-The emphasis is shifting from a preoccupation with individual concerns to the enlargement of our vision of the world.
-The Surrealists work on the “Crisis of the Object” was a return to purely abstract thinking, and there activity’s consisted in inventing objects by deviating from their admitted physical and accepted roles, thereby changing the world.
+The emphasis is shifting from a preoccupation with individual concerns to the enlargement of our world’s vision.
+The Surrealists’ work on the “Crisis of the Object” returned to purely abstract thinking.
+Their activity consisted of inventing objects by deviating from their admitted physical and accepted roles, thereby changing the world.

-The surrealists decided to change their perception of drawing and instead of thinking that he had drawn an object within himself and then had made an abstraction of it; the surrealist would project himself into the concrete existence of the object.
+The surrealists decided to change their perception of drawing.
+Instead of thinking that he had drawn an object within himself and then had made an abstraction of it; the surrealist would project himself into the object’s concrete existence.

-Perhaps one of the real problems is the fact that surrealism seems to have spread so quickly throughout the world, the word has passed faster than the philosophy.
+Perhaps one of the real problems is that surrealism seems to have spread so quickly throughout the world, the word has passed faster than the philosophy.

-The Surrealist artist has the privilege of attaining the precision of the definite forms of a distinct object, to the very degree that one must take into account the fact that he is acting directly on the material World.
+The Surrealist artist has the privilege of attaining the precision of the definite forms of a distinct object.
+To the same degree, one must consider that he is acting directly on the material World.